 Creating and removing exceptions

-You are able to view the list, create new exceptions, remove exceptions, and export as a CSV.
+- From here you can view, create new exceptions, remove exceptions, and export as a CSV.